 Investing in dividend stocks is a great way to generate cash that can be used to save for retirement, to grow your portfolio, or just to pay bills.
 But not all dividend stocks are the same, and investors need to balance dividend yield with sustainability and long-term dividend growth potential.

 I think three energy stocks -- TerraForm Power Inc (NASDAQ: TERP), Hannon Armstrong Sustainable Infrastructure Capital Inc (NYSE: HASI), and AES Corp (NYSE: AES) -- have what it takes to be great dividend stocks for investors looking to generate cash from their portfolios.

 Continue Reading Below

-An old tech leader with new possibilities
+An old school utility with new school thinking

 Click here to learn about these picks!

-*Stock Advisor returns as of January 2, 2018
+*Stock Advisor returns as of May 8, 2018